ZaraKhan1252/SPINS_MSSD_Summer_Project_2023/README.md

 # But that's about it!
 Thanks for reading :p

-The Jupyter Notebook code can be found at: /projects/zkhan/proj1/JupyterNotebook_Code/project_1/data_extracted/NEW_DATA_SPINS/Project_1_SPINS.ipynb
+The Jupyter Notebook code as well as csv's and values can be found at: /projects/zkhan/proj1/JupyterNotebook_Code/project_1/data_extracted/NEW_DATA_SPINS/Project_1_SPINS.ipynb